NepharaLabs/Nephara_App/docs/getting-started/configuration.md

 ## Browser Settings

-For the best experience with NECRORA:
+For the best experience with NEPHARA:

 ### Recommended Browser Settings

 1. **JavaScript**: Must be enabled
 2. **Cookies**: Allow for session management
-3. **Pop-ups**: Allow from NECRORA domain
+3. **Pop-ups**: Allow from NEPHARA domain
 4. **Auto-fill**: Can be enabled for convenience

 ### Performance Optimization